itsfergydanny/MineableSpawners/README.md

    * Optional: Vault [https://dev.bukkit.org/projects/vault] and a compatible economy plugin like Essentials for the economy features.

+### Metrics:
+We use bStats to collect anonymous metrics (only grabs stuff like playercount, java version, server version and such).
+This helps me get some information about how used my plugin is and keeps me motivated.
+If you wish to turn it off you can in ./plugins/bStats/config.yml

 Everything is configurable and explained in the configuration file!